ZhengtongYan/Hands-on-Session-1-of-DW-BI-Course-2022-Spring/README.md

 **2.OLAP Cube Generation and MDX Query**

-(1) Use Pentaho Schema Workbench to generate an OLAP cube based on the star schema created in the previous step.
+Use Pentaho Schema Workbench to generate an OLAP cube based on the star schema created in the previous step.
 This cube should be created on two measures in the five dimension tables.
 And you should create hierarchies (e.g., year-month-day) on the dimensions. **(2 points)**

-(2) Execute MDX queries in Schema Workbench to analyze the OLAP cube **(1 point)**
-- Search the two measures of in the date and customer dimensions with dimensional hierarchies, including year-month-day hierarchy in date_dim and country-city hierarchy in customer_dim.
-- Search the two measures of each product_id in each month of 2006.

 **Tips:**
  Please refer to the wikipedia page about MDX query language: